manonja/incredible-cedar-85c3b/content/pages/about.md

 But, overall, she does not like to define herself - it always felt counter intuitive.
 Aren't we constantly evolving, moving and changing?
 She hopes we all do!

->You are an aperture through which the universe is looking at and exploring itself. <cite>Neil Gaiman</cite>
+>You are an aperture through which the universe is looking at and exploring itself. <cite>Alan Watts</cite>

 *Thank You for reading!*